-All audit work undertaken on our behalf is subject to independent quality review.
-All of the audit work undertaken on our behalf is subject to an audit quality framework.
-This involves both internal review and external review by the Institute of Chartered Accountants Scotland (ICAS).
-A team, which is part of Audit Scotland but operates independently, reports to us on the quality of the audit., Each year we publish a joint report (LINK WHEN AVAILABLE) with the Auditor General and Audit Scotland on the review outcomes.
+All audit work undertaken on our behalf is subject to an audit quality framework and undergoes an independent quality review.
+This involves both internal review and external review (externally by the Institute of Chartered Accountants of Scotland).
+A team which is part of Audit Scotland but operates independently from auditors, reports to us on the quality of the audit.
+Audit Scotland publishes a report annually, prepared for the Auditor General and the Accounts Commission, on the review.

-From this work, we can report that we have been assured that quality of audit work on audits is high and improving.
-Auditors are engaging with the audit quality framework and addressing previous years' findings, leading to improvements in audit quality.
-Auditors have made improvements since the 2018/19 Audit Quality Annual Report, including:
+From this work, we can report that we have been assured that the quality of audit work on audits is high and improving.
+We have been informed that auditors are engaging with the audit quality framework and are addressing previous years' findings, leading to improvements in audit quality.
+Auditors have made improvements since the 2018/19 report, including:

-- the Audit Management framework has been revised to comply with the International Organisation of Supreme Audit Institutions (INTOSAI) auditing standards for performance audits - the quality of documentation has been improved, especially in performance audits and Best Value assurance reports - improvements have been put in place in the use of analytical procedures.
+- performance audit and Best Value audit processes have been revised to comply with the International Organisation of Supreme Audit Institutions auditing standards for performance auditing - the quality of audit documentation has improved, especially in performance audits and Best Value assurance reports - the use of analytical procedures has improved.